Fidelity Robo Advisor Review & Performance February 2021

 Fidelity Go is a compelling robo advisor that ranks well across multiple categories.
 It benefits from a track record of strong performance, while also shining in the categories of financial planning and costs.
 Its website offers a set of tools that make planning accessible to all investors.
-Meanwhile, Fidelity Personal Planning & Advice is there for those with higher investable assets and whom would benefit from a financial advisor.
-Lastly, Fidelity Go’s portfolio is constructed entirely of proprietary Fidelity Flex mutual funds with have no expense ratio, which bring the total cost down to be a competitive offering.
+Fidelity Go’s portfolio is constructed entirely of proprietary Fidelity Flex mutual funds with no expense ratio, which brings the total cost down to be a competitive offering.

 - Direct indexing offered